zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 | Parent Organization | Select a specific parent Organization. |
 | Type | Select the type of Organization, if Organization types have been defined. |

-Since Liferay Portal CE 7.3 GA1, these properties are also available for Organizations:
+Since Liferay DXP 7.2 SP2+, these properties are also available for Organizations:

 | Property | Description |
 | --- | --- |